top of page

 • Soak Method

-Use a soak method.
-Allow your printhead to sit in a small amount of cleaning solution for several hours or overnight.
-This method lets the solution break down clogs without the risks associated with heat.
-In practice, many users have found this method reduces clogs by as much as 70%.
+Place the printhead so that only the nozzle plate is in contact with a small amount of cleaning solution for several hours or overnight.
+This allows the solution to break down clogs without the risks of using heat.

 • Regular Maintenance Schedule